MiguelMSandin/oligoN-design/README.md

 ## 6. Estimate the secondary structure
 ### (to be implemented)
-By using the recentlmy develop tool [R2DT](https://github.com/rnacentral/R2DT) ([Sweeney et al., 2021](https://www.nature.com/articles/s41467-021-23555-5#citeas) ), it is possible to infer the secondary structure of (almost) any 18S rDNA.
+By using the recently develop tool [R2DT](https://github.com/rnacentral/R2DT) ([Sweeney et al., 2021](https://www.nature.com/articles/s41467-021-23555-5#citeas) ), it is possible to infer the secondary structure of (almost) any 18S rDNA.
 An easy example of using this tool can be uploading the consensus sequence created in **Step 3** to the [R2DT website](https://rnacentral.org/r2dt) an automatically generate the secondary structure of the rDNA by comparing to the best fitting profile.

 ## 7. Identify best accesibility regions